Push Authentication

 Enrollment Required Flow

 When push authentication is required and a user has not yet enrolled, they are redirected to the enrollment page after login.
 They cannot access your application until they complete enrollment.
+This ensures full adoption without requiring admin intervention for individual users.

 Security Considerations